 My AI Front Desk serves as a dedicated AI receptionist for your business, handling inbound inquiries 24/7.
 It can direct calls, answer common questions, and act as a website chatbot to engage with visitors in real time.
 One of its key strengths is its ability to qualify leads based on your predefined criteria and schedule appointments directly on your calendar.
 This is an ideal solution for businesses that receive a high volume of inbound interest and need an efficient way to filter prospects without manual intervention.
 It ensures you only spend time on qualified leads who are ready to talk.

-Must-Have Features in an AI Sales Assistant
+What Features Matter Most in an AI Sales Assistant?

 When you start looking for an AI sales assistant, you'll quickly realize that not all platforms are built the same.
 The right tool does more than just automate a few emails; it acts as a true partner to your sales team, helping them make smarter decisions and focus on building relationships.
 A top-tier AI assistant should feel like an extension of your team, seamlessly handling the tedious work so your reps can concentrate on selling.